 There is no textbook, however weekly readings will be assigned in the form of a course pack.
-You also need to submit an end of term book report on "Net Positive: How Courageous Companies Thrive by Giving More Than They Take (HBP, 2021).
-The entire coursepack, including the book, readings and cases, is available at:
+You also need to undertake an end of semester simulation and submit a report on your learning from the simulation.
+The entire coursepack, including the simulation, readings and cases, is available at the ARES Reserve on the course Brightspace at: